 The worst effects of climate change are happening already and may be irreversible without bold action to reduce greenhouse gas emissions to net-zero in the coming decades, the latest report from the U.N.
 Intergovernmental Panel on Climate Change (IPCC) finds.

-Thousands of government officials, leaders of business and finance, academics, members of nongovernmental organizations and journalists will gather in Glasgow this November for the COP26 talks with the aim of accelerating action toward achieving global sustainability goals.
+Thousands of government officials, leaders of business and finance, academics, members of nongovernmental organizations and journalists are gathered in Glasgow for the COP26 talks with the aim of accelerating action toward achieving global sustainability goals.

 Emissions-trading programs limit the carbon that companies can release.
 By imposing a cap on emissions and allowing companies to buy and sell their unused allowances, such programs put a price on carbon and incentivize the move toward clean energy.